1.1 About Vitrium Security

 Content Setting: For documents and images, this is the setting where you can allow printing or copying, and where you can choose the type of watermark to be applied.
 For video, it’s where you can choose a specific watermark.
 Your trial account includes a default setting.

-DRM Policy Setting: This is the setting where you can apply your digital rights management policies such as expiry date, offline access, content open limit, PDF or browser limit, IP address limit, account limit, print limit and more.
+DRM Policy Setting: This is the setting where you can apply your digital rights management policies such as expiry date, offline access, content open limit, PDF or browser limit, IP address limit, Country Restriction, account limit, print limit and more.
 Your trial account includes a default setting.

 Users: These are the individuals who will be the recipients of your secured content, not to be confused with the staff users.
 You can add new users in the Users tab of Vitrium and grant them permission to view your secured content in the Content tab.
 For customers using Enterprise Edition, you can manage Users, Groups and Permissions in a separate system such as Active Directory, a SQL database, a CRM system, learning management system, or virtually any other type of system.